Change an employee's terms of employment

 The Transnational Information and Consultation of Employees (TICE) Regulations give employees in multinational companies the right to be represented on a European Works Council (EWC).

-EWCs are designed to allow employees in different EU member states to be informed and consulted on transnational issues affecting the company.
-If your business has 1,000 or more employees and at least 150 employees in each of two or more member states, your employees have the right to request an EWC.
+EWCs are designed to allow employees in different European Economic Area (EEA) states to be informed and consulted on transnational issues affecting the company.
+If your business has 1,000 or more employees and at least 150 employees in each of two or more EEA states, you may be subject to the legislation on transnational information and consultation.

 See how to inform and consult your employees.